 - Organizations & Web Sources - find professional organizations, scholarly societies and other quality web resources.

 These are likely to be the best online sources in which to start your research

-Maintains citations and abstracts for engineering and the applied sciences up through 1968.
+- Compendex (Historical)Historical access to citations and abstracts for engineering and the applied sciences from 1884-1969.

 Industry classification systems are created to promote data comparability.
 NAICS (current version) and SIC (older version) are the most widely used in the United States.
-You can search by classification codes to find information on industries or sectors in many books, databases, and government websites.
+You can search by codes to find information on industries or sectors in many databases and government websites.
 However, NAICS and SIC focus on broader industry activities and may not have a specific code for niche/emerging industries.
-Many databases also have their own classification systems.
+Many databases (e.g., Hoover's) also have their own classification systems.